 Origins of the name “Rihoult-Clairmarais”

-- The term Clairmarais is easily understood by French speakers.
-It means its proximity to the Audomarois marsh and its waters.
+The word Clairmarais is clear to any French speaker: it indicates the proximity to the Audomarois marsh and its numerous canals.

 Abundant flora and fauna